 This is a MEASURE 3.3 failure.
 No feedback mechanism existed to flag high-stakes communication contexts where AI output should be reviewed, escalated, or prohibited.
 The governance layer that asks "Is this a context where a human being must own the words?" did not exist.
 TRAIGA's disclosure requirements and EU AI Act transparency obligations both apply here.

-All 72 controls from the Trusted AI Model — GOVERN, MAP, MEASURE, and MANAGE.
+All 72 controls from the Trusted AI Model — GOVERN, MAP, MEASURE, MANAGE.
 Study before the workshop.
 Review after.
 Tap any card to flip.